ABC News Defends Its Epstein Coverage After Leaked Video Of Anchor

 In a leaked video posted Tuesday by the right-wing activist group Project Veritas, news anchor Amy Robach expresses her frustration to a colleague over ABC's failure to broadcast her interview with a key accuser of Epstein.

-Robach complains that the network had "quashed" her interview, suggesting that ABC had yielded to threats from powerful forces including Buckingham Palace; Prince Andrew is among those men the accuser alleges Epstein loaned her to for sex.
+Robach complains that the network "quashed" her interview, suggesting that ABC had yielded to threats from powerful forces including Buckingham Palace.
+Prince Andrew is among those men whom the accuser alleges Epstein loaned her to for sex.
 The prince's representatives have denied that claim.

 ABC News executives say their journalists were simply not able to corroborate the details of the reporting sufficiently for broadcast.